process-analytics/bpmn-visualization-js/.github/pull_request_template.md

 **Title**

-Put the title like `[KIND OF CHANGE] SHORT DESCRIPTION`
+Please follow ["Conventional Commits"](https://www.conventionalcommits.org/en/v1.0.0/) when creating the title.

+It must look like `<type>[optional scope]: <lower case description>`

-*KIND OF CHANGE* can be (see existing Pull Request for more elements):
+*type* can be (see existing Pull Request for more elements):
-- DOC
+- chore
-- FEAT
+- docs
-- FIX
+- feat
-- INFRA
+- fix
-- REFACTOR
+- refactor
   ...

+If defined, the _optional scope_ must be put in parentheses.

 _Note_: The title is used as proposal for the maintainer merging the Pull Request.